VIC.GOV.AU | Policy and Advisory Library

 7.2.1 Vaccinations

-Before travelling overseas, travellers are obliged to seek advice on any vaccinations required.
-Travellers are entitled reimbursement for the cost of any vaccination required for government travel.
+Before travelling overseas, travellers must seek advice on any vaccinations required.
+Travellers are entitled to reimbursement for the cost of any vaccination required for government travel.

 7.3 Risk management